What is app engagement and how to measure it

 Onboarding

-Onboarding is a tutorial that teaches newbies to use an app.
+Onboarding is a tutorial that teaches newbies how to use an app.
 This is important for app engagement — users don’t like it when they have to figure out the features themselves.
-If you don’t explain what this or that button is for, people will keep deleting the app soon after they downloaded it.
-And a well-illustrated tutorial allows users to make a quick decision if they want to stick to the app or not.
+If you don’t explain what this or that button is for, people will keep deleting the app soon after downloading it.
+A well-illustrated tutorial allows users to make a quick decision if they want to stick to the app or not.

 If you want onboarding to increase app engagement, follow these three rules: